Consumer Session I & II

-Consumer Meeting (Patients Theatre)
+(Patients Theatre)

-This initiative could be concluded with a panel of consumers on the topic
+(This initiative could be concluded with a panel of consumers on the topic “Maintaining hope when faced with a difficult diagnosis”)

 Scheduling:

-Wednesday, July 16th, 16:00 – 18:00 (Time Eurozone / Africa / Asia friendly)
+(Time Eurozone / Africa / Asia friendly)

-Thursday July 17th 09:30 – 11:30 (Time Americas zone friendly)
+(Time Americas zone friendly)

-Scheduling of the meeting during the conference
+Scheduling of the meeting during the conference:

 Global video showcase initiative “I hope …”